labrynx/error-enhanced/README.md

 - `_errorCodePrefix`: Prefix for error code (String)
 - `_errorDescription`: Description for error code (String)
 - `_timestamp`: Unix timestamp when the error was created (Number) - Automatically generated
+- `_highPrecisionTimestamp`: Stores the high-precision timestamp (nanoseconds) of when the error object was created.
+ (String) - Automatically generated
 - `_severity`: Severity level of the error (Enum)
 - `_category`: Category to which the error belongs (Enum)